 Here is a look at some of the landlord disclosures required in South Carolina*.

 Unequal security deposits.
-If landlord rents five or more adjoining units on the premises, and imposes different standards for calculating deposits required of tenants, landlord must, before a tenancy begins, post in a conspicuous place a statement explaining the standards by which the various deposits are calculated (or, landlord may give the tenant the written statement).
+If a landlord rents more than four adjoining units and collects different security deposit amounts for each unit, the landlord must post in a conspicuous place a statement explaining the standards by which the various deposits are calculated or provide each tenant with a written statement.
 (S.C.
 Code Ann. §27-40-410)

 South Dakota Landlord Disclosures